Our story

 First Lando class.

-One robotics class in Palo Alto where Blake and Felix taught every day, iterating on what makes kids excited to come back every day.
+Blake and Felix taught Lando’s first robotics class, iterating on what makes kids excited to come back every day.

 Building the team.